Researchers and Scientists

 OR

 Immigrants who have exceptional abilities.
-Immigrants who are particularly gifted in science, the arts or business may qualify for an EB-2 National Interest Waiver based upon their proven achievements.
+Immigrants who are particularly gifted in science, the arts, or business may qualify for an EB-2 National Interest Waiver based on their proven achievements.

 In order to apply for a National Interest Waiver, you must show that you meet the criteria of possessing an advanced degree and having exceptional abilities.
 In addition, you must demonstrate that: 1] that the benefit of your proposed activity will be national in scope; 2] you seek employment in an area of “substantial intrinsic merit” to the U.S.; and 3] that the requirement of a Labor Certification will adversely affect the national interest.

-National.
-Your work must benefit the U.S. as a nation, and not just one area of the country.
-An example is an applicant who worked for a State Department of Transportation.
+Your work must benefit the U.S. as a nation and not just one area of the country.
+An example is an applicant who worked for the State Department of Transportation.
 It was not at all difficult to document that his achievements in developing structure materials for bridges surpassed those of the majority of his peers.
-Unfortunately, his work only impacted a certain region of the U.S. You must be ready to provide evidence that the results of your work are national in scope.
+Unfortunately, his work only impacted a certain region of the U.S. You must be ready to provide evidence that the results of your work are national in scope, such as cancer research which impacts people across the country.
+Our office has handled National Interest Waiver cases for a variety of individuals in various fields, but the fundamental question here is whether the work impacts the country as a whole.

-Waiver.
-The application must also address the fact that the time, effort and expense of a PERM application (or Labor Certification) would be of little worth.
-The PERM process is meant to determine whether there are qualified U.S. workers for the position, and if there would be an negative impact to the U.S. workforce by the hiring of a foreign national.
+The application must also address the fact that the time, effort, and expense of a PERM application (or Labor Certification) would be of little worth.
+The PERM process is meant to determine whether there are qualified U.S. workers for the position and if there would be a negative impact on the U.S. workforce by the hiring of a foreign national.
 In the case of an approvable NIW case, it should be clear that the immigrant’s work is so highly specialized that their Permanent Residence in the U.S. would be of no detriment.
-Basically, that the immigrant’s background and accomplishments in the field are so significant that there is no negative impact to the U.S. workforce by foregoing the labor certification process.
+Basically, that the immigrant’s background and accomplishments in the field are so significant that there is no negative impact on the U.S. workforce by foregoing the labor certification process.

-A National Interest Waiver is approved for only the highest echelon of professionals in the sciences, arts and business.
-Because its benefit is so great, the application must be prepared with the utmost care.
+A National Interest Waiver is approved for only the highest echelon of professionals in the sciences, arts, and business.
+Because its benefits are so great, the application must be prepared with the utmost care.
 Call us to discuss the details of your work, your achievements, and your desire to contribute to the United States.

 Schedule a Consulation